kekeimiku/PointerSearcher-X/readme.md

 Currently, it is only tested on 64-bit systems and 64-bit targets.
 Although it can be compiled to other architectures, it cannot run normally.
 Support for 32-bit targets and other operating systems is in progress.

+## PointerSearch concept

+ASLR causes the program memory address to always be different when you start the program.
+The so-called "static" addresses are addresses relative to the beginning of the program code (BinaryFile).
+With a static address, once you find it, you're done, because the address of the loader (BinaryFile) is easy to find.
+Unfortunately, not all memory of interest are "static", for these either code hack(often referred to as ASM hack) is needed or a pointer chain is needed(to find this chain is often referred to as pointer search).

 ## Tutorial

 https://www.bilibili.com/video/BV1Hh411E7oW/